yazhik12/protest-away/README.md

 ## Take Action Page

-1.As a User, I can Sign a Petition
+1. As a User, I can Sign a Petition

 As a User, I should be able to sign a petition that supports my cause.
 This will launch me to the website and i can go ahead and sign the petition